-For an even more refined experience, charter the 52-foot Disney Grand 1 Yacht from Disney’s Grand Floridian Resort & Spa, where you and up to 18 friends can watch Disney’s spectacular fireworks from a truly unique vantage point.
-Or, encounter majestic African wildlife on a private safari expedition via a Wild Africa Trek at Disney's Animal Kingdom.
+For an even more refined experience, charter the 52-foot Disney Grand 1 Yacht from Disney’s Grand Floridian Resort & Spa, where you and up to 18 friends can watch Walt Disney World’s spectacular fireworks from a truly unique vantage point.
+Or, encounter majestic African wildlife on a private safari expedition via a Wild Africa Trek at Disney's Animal Kingdom® Theme Park.

-At SeaWorld’s Discovery Cove, swim with bottlenose dolphins, snorkel through coral reefs and lounge in your own private cabana.
+At Discovery Cove®, swim with bottlenose dolphins, snorkel through coral reefs and lounge in your own private cabana.

-Golfers will find Orlando to be an absolute paradise thanks to prestigious golf courses designed by pros, starting with Arnold Palmer’s Bay Hill Club & Lounge, located just 10 minutes from Universal Orlando.
-Other Palmer designs can be played at Orange Lake Resort, Reunion Resort, Shingle Creek Golf Course and Walt Disney World Golf.
+Golfers will find Orlando to be an absolute paradise thanks to prestigious golf courses designed by pros, starting with Arnold Palmer’s Bay Hill Club & Lodge®, located just 10 minutes from Universal Orlando Resort.
+Other Palmer designs can be played at Holiday Inn Club Vacations® at Orange Lake Resort, Reunion Resort, Shingle Creek Golf Club and Walt Disney World® Golf.

-In addition to a Palmer course, Reunion Resort also has courses dreamed up by Tom Watson and Jack Nicklaus.
-Rees Jones’ work can be found at Falcon’s Fire Golf Club and Waldorf Astoria Golf Club, and The Ritz-Carlton Golf Club Orlando, Grande Lakes and Champions Gate Golf Club have courses by Greg Norman.
+In addition to a Palmer course, Reunion Resort has courses dreamed up by Tom Watson and Jack Nicklaus.
+Rees Jones’ work can be found at Falcon’s Fire Golf Club and Waldorf Astoria® Golf Club, and The Ritz-Carlton Golf Club® Orlando, Grande Lakes and Champions Gate Golf Club have courses by Greg Norman.
 For Tom Fazio designs, head to Lake Nona Golf & Country Club or Tranquilo Golf Club at Four Seasons Resort Orlando.